msunknown/devops/README.md

 # devops
-first repo created to practice git
+first repo created to practice git have added a fake license to test